-In the opinion of the governors, the College complies with all the provisions of the Code insofar as they apply to the Further Education Sector, and it has complied throughout the year ended 31 July 2023.
+In the opinion of the governors, the College complies with all the provisions of the Code insofar as they apply to the Further Education Sector, and it has complied throughout the year ended 31 July 2024.
 The Governing Body recognises that, as a body entrusted with both public and private funds, it has a particular duty to observe the highest standards of corporate governance at all times.
-In carrying out its responsibilities, it takes full account of The Code of Good Governance for English Colleges issued by the Association of Colleges in March 2015 (and revised September 2021), which it formally adopted in November 2015, and has regard for the Higher Education Code of Governance issued by the Committee of University Chairs (CUC) in September 2020.
+In carrying out its responsibilities, it takes full account of The "new" Code of Good Governance for English Colleges issued by the Association of Colleges in 2023 which it formally adopted in March 2024, and has regard for the Higher Education Code of Governance issued by the Committee of University Chairs (CUC) in September 2020.
+Following reclassification into the central government sector, policies, procedures and approval processes have been updated to ensure compliance with the new requirements, including processes to identify and handle any transactions for which DfE or HM Treasury approval is now required.